 A column curated by staff of the Urbana Public Arts Program

-For this issue, Public Arts Coordinator Rachel Lauren Storm met with local artist and photographer Nika Lucks, to learn more about her artistic process.
+For this issue, Public Arts Intern Samantha Schrage met with Mark to learn more about his artistic process.

 Tell me a little about yourself and your past creative work.

 I studied music composition in school, first in Webster Groves, Missouri, and then at Illinois, but have long been interested in creative work in other media, and in political action.
 To me creation is closely associated with experimenting, with asking “What if …?,” with thinking critically, resisting an oppressive status quo, envisioning a better world.
 I’ve tried to do this on an intimate scale, for instance with a guitar piece that, instead of the standard fingering, asks the player to mute the strings with a finger-spelled poem.
 It takes off from a line in the song “Black is the Color”—“I love the ground whereon s/he goes”—and imagines following the logic of that sentiment to the horizon.
 How would we then treat that ground?